 A: Everyone with a womb cancer (or any gynae cancer) is discussed at the gynae oncology multi-disciplinary team (MDT) meeting, which happens every week at your hospital.
 The MDT meeting means that everyone involved in looking after cancer patients (consultants, surgeons, clinical nurse specialists, radiation therapists, chemotherapy nurses) decide together what the plan of action is for you.
 These meetings continue to happen every week by video–conferencing, with all your doctors present.

 Prior to COVID-19: People with early stage womb cancers would have an operation called a hysterectomy (removal of the womb).
 An early womb cancer will not have spread outside of the womb, meaning a hysterectomy is often the only treatment needed.

-During COVID-19: The treatment for early stage womb cancer is probably the thing that’s the most likely to change since coronavirus.
+During COVID-19: The treatment for early stage womb cancer is probably the biggest change in gynae cancer we have seen.
 Now, if your cancer is at an early enough stage, you will not automatically have a hysterectomy.
 You may be given progesterone in the form of either tablets or the mirena coil for a period of three to six months, when your case will be reassessed by the MDT.

 Q: Why am I being offered the coil instead of surgery?